Menstrual conditions: Introduction

 Although menstrual irregularities may not be curable in all cases, there are treatments available to minimize symptoms, allowing many women to lead a normal, active life and to conceive a healthy pregnancy.

-Treatment for menstrual irregularities consists of a multi-faceted plan that is individualized to the type of irregularity, the underlying cause, the severity and the ...more treatments »
+Treatment for menstrual irregularities consists of a multi-faceted plan that is individualized to the type of irregularity, the underlying cause, the severity ...more treatments »

 Menstrual conditions: Misdiagnosis

 Symptoms of mild menstrual irregularities can be similar to and confused with symptoms of serious conditions, such as uterine cancer, pelvic inflammatory disease, and ovarian cysts.
 Some of these conditions can be very serious, even fatal, if left untreated.
 In addition, untreated menstrual irregularities can also lead to serious complications, such as ...more misdiagnosis »